MEDICAL AUTO INSURANCE FOR INJURY WORKING ON CAR OR USING CAR – MN LAWYER

-People often think that car insurance only covers crashes, but it actually covers more than that.
+People often think that auto insurance only covers crashes and car accidents, but it actually covers more than that.
 For example, if you have comprehensive coverage, your auto insurance will pay if your car is damaged in a storm or because of a fire.
 But most people don’t realize that their No-Fault medical coverage applies not only to a car accident but also to most any injury that occurs while working on the car, and other situations where the car is involved as well.
 No-Fault coverage in an auto policy provides medical insurance coverage and wage loss coverage if an insured person (doesn’t have to be the driver) is injured in any way that has to do with the car.
 Injury while performing maintenance on a car is definitely included in the insurance coverage, and making this type of claim (where you are not at fault in causing an accident) will not make your insurance rates go up.
-Other examples would include getting fingers crushed in a slammed car door, injury while changing a tire, and many others.
+Other examples would include getting fingers crushed in a slammed car door, injury while changing a tire, and many other situations.
+Our MN attorneys have represented many people in these types of car injury cases

 If you have been injured in an accident while working on or repairing a car or some other way involving a vehicle in Minnesota, please call us and speak with a lawyer for a free consultation.